bibincatchme/kubernetes/ServiceAccount/README.md

 ### What is a Service Account?
 Using RBAC with Service Accounts in Kubernetes
 #### In Kubernetes, service accounts are used to provide an identity for pods.
 (A service account provides an identity for processes that run in a Pod.)
 Pods that want to interact with the Kubernetes API server will authenticate with a particular service account.
 By default, applications will authenticate as the default service account in the namespace they are running in.
 #### This means, for example, that an application running in the test namespace will use the default service account of the test namespace.
+#### k8s automatically mount the default  serviceaccount with each pods

 which can be used to:
 1. Authenticate Pods to the Kubernetes API server, allowing the Pods to read and manipulate Kubernetes API objects (for example, a CI/CD pipeline that deploys applications to your cluster).